taektay/ee106/docs/lab4.rst

     export TURTLEBOT3_MODEL=burger
     roslaunch turtlebot3_gazebo turtlebot3_empty_world.launch

-The turtlebot3 supports teleoperation through `geometry_msgs/Twist` commands, via the ROS topic `rostopic_name`.
+The turtlebot3 supports teleoperation through `geometry_msgs/Twist` commands, via the corresponding ROS topic.
 To use a developed teleoperation script you can execute in a separate terminal,

   .. code-block:: bash